engineerscraft/hrms/README.md

    * Password: secret
    * Protocol: LDAPv3
    * Level: User + Password
-2. Execute the SQL files: all-ddl.sql & all-permissions.sql at the location huac\trunk\hua_setup\ in MySQL
-3. If after hua DB import-setup, not able to login with HUAPPUSER, then execute below SQL using root login in MySQL.
-    `GRANT ALL PRIVILEGES ON HUA.* TO HUAAPPUSER@'localhost';`
-4. Create an environment variable HRMS_ROOT.
-Create a folder called log in the folder pointed to by HRMS_ROOT.
-All logs will be generated here.

 # Running the Servers
 1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`